wgoodall01/wsc2019/Wolfram Community Post/readme.md

 It is possible that the network is just confused by the new colors, rather than confused by the structure of the terrain in the Wolfram dataset.
 Either way, though, the scope of this result is limited to images similar to the satellite dataset on which it was trained.

-We used another dataset---of 20,000 mostly-overlapping images of Massachusetts---and exploited overfitting to achieve a much more accurate (yet fragile) prediction.
+We used another dataset of 20,000 mostly-overlapping images of Massachusetts and exploited overfitting to achieve a much more accurate (yet fragile) prediction.
 By managing to overfit the terrain, the model could achieve up to an $r^2$ of 0.99, but completely fell apart on any other dataset.
 Theoretically, you could take this brute-force approach with the entire planet, overfitting deliberately to learn the terrain.
 However, in our scope, we could not attempt this.

 ## Future work

 One of the larger problems with this research was gathering data.
 In future attempts, it would be better to gather a much larger dataset (somewhere around 50,000 images) from several different satellite providers.
 To stop the network from overfitting on the fine-grained style of the images, we would need to find satellite providers whose data are significantly different.

 One other option is to improve the model's feature extraction layer.
-Right now, the FeatureExtraction function uses the first few layers of the Wolfram ImageIdentify classifier, coupled to an autoencoder.
-By making a feature extractor which operates only on our data, we might be able to get better results.
+Right now, the FeatureExtraction function uses the first few convolutional layers of the Wolfram ImageIdentify classifier as a starting point.
+By training our own convolution step specific to satellite images on a much larger dataset, we might be able to get more accurate results.

 # Final thoughts